boqapt/Clazz/README.md

 - If one of base and clazz is function then returned class is function used for creation of objects by 'new' operator.
 Created objects have method .superclass.
 It should be called to instantiate ancestor class.
-Assumption (needed for correct work of constructor): caller don't modify properties of 'this' .superclass call .superclass has variable number of arguments, all passed to ancestor's constructor After this call method .superclass turns into field .superclass of object type containing ancestor's methods (all own and inherited methods of ancestor).
+Assumption: caller doesn't modify properties of 'this' before .superclass call (needed for correct work of constructor) .superclass has variable number of arguments, all passed to ancestor's constructor After this call method .superclass turns into field .superclass of object type containing ancestor's methods (all own and inherited methods of ancestor).
 It's syntax like in Java language.